Vegan Vegetarian Recipes

 1/8 teaspoon hot sauce

-To make the peanut sauce, combine all the sauce ingredients in a bowl and stir with a wire whip until smooth and creamy.
+4. TO MAKE THE PEANUT SAUCE, combine all the sauce ingredients in a bowl and stir with a wire whisk until smooth and creamy.
 Serve the tofu fingers with the sauce on the side.
-The sauce can be made a day ahead and refrigerated.
-Makes 2/3 cup (160 ml) sauce.
+Sauce makes 2/3 cup (160 ml).

 Baked Tofu Fingers: Preheat the oven to 400 degrees (Gas Mark 6).
 Do not use the skewers.
 Arrange the tofu fingers on a lightly oiled baking sheet and bake them for about 20 minutes.

-Go for a dressing that promises not to cover up the fresh, sweet flavors of your crisp tossed salad.
-Those crunchy veggies will show-off their best with a dressing that compliments their earthiness.
+Here's a light dressing that promises not to cover up the fresh, sweet flavors of your crisp tossed salad.
+Instead, those crunchy veggies will show-off their best with a topping that compliments their earthiness.

 1 1/3 cups (320 ml) coconut milk **